yvesdu/nyctaxi/README.md

-# A project on predicting nyc tax trip duration
+# A project on predicting nyc taxi trip duration